lvg-alex/python-django-base-template/README.md

 zip – wrapper for working with a zip archive;
 gcc – the compiler to build the sources;
 build-essential – a compiler for building sources is required for building from sources;
-make – required for building from source.`)
+make – required for building from source`.

 ## Step 2.
 Basic Python + Django template with nginx, gunicorn and systemd for Debian.